Captain Marvel (Khn'nr): Captain Marvel - 2007

 According to Diamond Comic Distributors, Captain Marvel #1 was the 49th best selling comic book in November 2007.
 Captain Marvel #2 was the 68th best selling comic book in December 2007.

-Jesse Schedeen of IGN gave Captain Marvel #1 a grade of 8.6 out of 10, writing, "Brian Reed and Lee Weeks wouldn't have topped my list for a killer Captain Marvel team (no pun intended), but they certainly make a case for themselves.
-Reed is increasingly proving that he can easily survive without his frequent writing partner Brian Michael Bendis.
-Reed's own voice shines through in this issue, particularly with some well-written narration by Mar-Vell.
-Weeks, despite not qualifying as a very traditional superhero artist, is a near-perfect fit for this mini-series.
+Jesse Schedeen of IGN gave Captain Marvel #1 a grade of 8.6 out of 10, writing, "Brian Reed and Lee Weeks wouldn't have topped my list for a killer Captain Marvel team (no pun intended), but they certainly make a case for themselves...
 In many ways Weeks evokes memories of Jim Starlin's work on The Death of Captain Marvel.
 If this series is eliciting favorable comparisons to that classic story already, I think we're in for a marvelously good time (har har)."

-Jesse Schedeen of IGN gave Captain Marvel #2 a grade of 8.7 out of 10, saying, "Lee Weeks is a name that hasn't graced many Marvel covers lately, but I hope that will change after this mini-series.
+Schedeen gave Captain Marvel #2 a grade of 8.7 out of 10, saying, "Lee Weeks is a name that hasn't graced many Marvel covers lately, but I hope that will change after this mini-series.
 Weeks is one of many similarly-accomplished noir artists at Marvel.
 His stark, realistic pencils aren't what I would have initially expected from this book, but his style wound up being a perfect fit.
 I highly recommend giving this series a look if you're still on the fence.
 I just don't think any supposed connection to Secret Invasion should be a motivating factor."